carwow/engineering_principles/readme.md

 __We employ Outside-In ownership__

-  * We value shipping early and observing in production; we are fearless.
-We believe a developer is responsible for owning their work all the way through to delivering value, including monitoring and performance.
+  * We value shipping early and observing in production.
+  * We are Fearless; We believe a developer is responsible for owning their work all the way through to delivering value, including monitoring and performance.

 __We work at a Sustainable pace__